QuangNguyenLong/fil_training/c_cpp/c/README.md

 The project structure is simple, yet effective.
 "Why?", you ask.
 If you want to implement a C program, the usual way is to do it all in a `foo.c` source file and compile it with `gcc foo.c -o foo`.

 Of course, if you do not want to reuse any of those line of codes, nothing is wrong.
 But normally that is not the case.
-Suppose you are developing a program to view point cloud, but only one at a time.
+Suppose you are developing a program to view point cloud.
 You write a function to import a PLY file.

 ```
 void read_ply(const char *filepath, float *positions, unsigned char *rgb)